armish/ergosome/_posts/2014-09-02-of-vulnerabilities-and-synthetic-lethalities.markdown

 an integrated analysis will tell us which genes are potentially SL pairs --by looking at their co-alteration frequency and expression patterns-- and whether there is experimental data, e.g. shRNA screen results, to back this observation up.
-As this really nice study by [Jerby-Arnon et al.](http://dx.doi.org/10.1016/j.cell.2014.07.027) shows, using these data is no easy task and requires combining many smart methods for proper integration and nomination.
+As this really nice study by [Jerby-Arnon *et al.*](http://dx.doi.org/10.1016/j.cell.2014.07.027) shows, using these data is no easy task and requires combining many smart methods for proper integration and nomination.
 But it seems doable and at the end provides us with a general network of all SL pairs.

 ## The Conclusion
-No matter what kind of method or approach we adopt, accumulating results from all these synthetic lethalities and essentialities are no doubt exciting.
+No matter what kind of method or approach we adopt, accumulating results from all these synthetic lethals and essentials are no doubt exciting.
 With the increasing amount of data and new smart methods, we will soon have our huge catalog of therapy options with specific contexts that they are expected to work.
 And once we reach to that completeness,